 The transverse sinus arises at the confluence of sinuses located at the internal occipital protuberance.
 The right transverse sinus is a direct continuation of the superior sagittal sinus, while the left transverse sinus is a continuation of the straight sinus.

 The transverse sinus passes along the posterior margin of the tentorium cerebelli to the mastoid angle of the parietal bone.
-Further, the transverse sinus curves anterolaterally to reach the posterolateral side of the petrous part of the temporal bone and then continues as the sigmoid sinus.
+Further, it curves anterolaterally to reach the posterolateral side of the petrous part of the temporal bone.
+Then it continues as the sigmoid sinus.